This post contains affiliate links, marked by *

 At least he’s eating!
 We learned to accept that while it was inconvenient to constantly have to pet him to make him eat, we had to do it to get his weight back up.
 Vader drops weight very quickly when he’s constipated, and it’s a worrying sign.

-I’m not sure if he’ll ever stop this, but he has improved since the first bout.
+Over time, he stopped needing to be stroked, but he would repeat the same behaviour after recurring bouts of constipation..
 But even when he’s eating normally we’ve decided to give him the extra attention he likes – he’s not doing it to be awkward or because he’s naughty, rather, he’s just acting on his instincts in the way that he knows best.

 On the other hand, when he keeps on trying to pee in my potted palm, that’s pure evil.
 And strangely, he doesn’t seem to care about having a back rub when he’s stealing our food from the kitchen countertop… hmmm.